Compensation - People Development Magazine

 The 6 Basic Needs

 While money is a convenient token for exchanging value to meet employees’ needs, it is not the only means of compensation.
-According to Dr. John Schindler, the core human needs are:
+According to Dr John Schindler, the core human needs are:

-- love
+• love

-- security
+• security

-- creative expression
+• creative expression

-- recognition
+• recognition

-- new experiences
+• new experiences

-- self-esteem
+• self-esteem

 What if compensation could find a way of meeting more human needs?
 And what if you could allow employees to have new experiences, recognition, and creative expression within the work environment?
-What if money wasn’t the only currency?
+What if money weren’t the only currency?

 Characteristics of ‘Orange’ Compensation